4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 American Museum of Natural History (Upper West Side)

-Known for its impressive dinosaur fossils, including the first-ever found fossil from the tyrannosaurus rex, the American Museum of Natural History is home to a mind-bogglingly large collection of specimens pertaining to the natural world.
+Known for its impressive dinosaur fossils, including the first-ever found fossil from a Tyrannosaurus rex, the American Museum of Natural History is home to a mind-bogglingly large collection of specimens pertaining to the natural world.

 This is one of our favorite museums in the world, and the one we personally chose to visit on our very first trip to New York!